Introduction

 Change is a constant, and so it is imperative that as many people as possible are equipped to manage it.
 Delegates will return from the program with a solid grounding in how to identify areas that require change, when that change should take place and how to manage the change effectively.
 The effects will quickly be seen in the ease with which change is managed at any level in the organization whilst causing minimal disruption to business as usual

 Delegates will develop a sense of confidence in managing change, both from a task and results in viewpoint and from a people focus.
-They will learn how to apply tried and tested techniques for managing organizational change in a practical way which wins over hearts and minds helps others to see the real reasons for and benefits of change and ensures that they are able to work with everyone involved in the change to make it work as effectively as possible
+They will learn how to apply tried and tested techniques for managing organizational change in a practical way that wins over hearts and minds helps others to see the real reasons for and benefits of change and ensures that they are able to work with everyone involved in the change to make it work as effectively as possible

 Foundations of Change